Uppsala – the best climate city in Sweden

 Uppsala Shows the Way to a Sustainable Future

 There is a strong drive in Uppsala's climate work.
-Our vision is to be a "fossil fuel free city contributing solutions for global ecological recovery and prosperity".
+Our vision is to be a "fossil fuel free welfare city contributing solutions for global ecological recovery and prosperity".

 Fossil Fuel Free 2030 – Climate Positive 2050